Some of Montréal’s best hot chocolate

 Hof Kelsten & Hof Sucrée

 This Mile End Jewish-style bakery has garnered a loyal following since its opening.
 Hof Kelsten’s flaky pastries and scrumptious breads are some of my favourites, hands down.
 Their hot chocolate is made by preparing a thick Valhrona chocolate ganache, which is then thinned out with hot steamed milk, in the same manner one would make a latte.
-Sister bakery and provider of all the sweet treats Hof Sucrée is now open in Outremont.
+You can grab your hands on one of these soul-warming concoctions at the original location in Mile End and at sister bakery and provider of all things sweet, Hof Sucrée.

 Website